Precipitation

 Precipitation Type by State of Aggregation

-- Liquid precipitation: Rain consists of water drops with a diameter of 0.5 to 7 mm.
-Drizzle is composed of very small droplets (less than 0.5 mm) that often fall from stratus clouds and appear suspended in the air.
+- Liquid precipitation: Rain consists of water drops (0.5 to 7 mm).
+Drizzle is composed of very small droplets (less than 0.5 mm) that often fall from stratus clouds; their low mass allows air resistance to almost negate gravity, making them appear suspended in a grey veil.

 - Solid precipitation: Snow is made of ice crystals (snowflakes).
-Hail consists of ice particles from 5 mm to several centimeters, forming specifically in updrafts of powerful cumulonimbus clouds.
-Ice pellets (sleet) and snow pellets are small, opaque or translucent nuclei that freeze before hitting the ground.
+Hail consists of ice particles from 5 mm to several centimeters, forming specifically in the violent updrafts of cumulonimbus clouds.
+Ice pellets (sleet) are translucent ice balls that freeze mid-air, while Snow pellets (graupel) are opaque, crunchy grains formed when supercooled droplets freeze onto a falling snowflake.

-Liquid precipitation.
-Rainfall — whether gentle drizzle or full-bodied rain — is measured using a rain gauge and expressed in millimeters (mm) of height.
+Liquid precipitation is measured using a rain gauge and expressed in millimeters (mm) of height.
 This same measure can be viewed as a volume of water collected per square meter (L/m²).
 Because 1 mm of rainfall equals 1 liter of water per square meter (1 L/m²), the units elegantly collapse.
 This measurement also corresponds to 1 kg/m², which is vital for calculating soil moisture and urban drainage capacity.
+However, the true strategic variable is the "intensity-duration" ratio; while the total volume remains the same, a rapid delivery of liters per square meter exceeds the infiltration capacity of the soil, shifting the water's path from life-giving absorption to destructive surface runoff.

-Solid precipitation.
-A snow gauge is used to capture and measure frozen precipitation.
+Solid precipitation: A snow gauge is used to capture and measure frozen precipitation.
 Snowfall is typically recorded in centimeters by allowing snow to settle in a container and measuring its height.
 The collected snow is melted to determine its Snow Water Equivalent (SWE), expressed in millimeters.
 This helps hydrologists understand how much actual water is stored in the snowpack.
+This measurement is vital because the density of snow can range from 5% in "dry" powder to 50% in compacted spring slush; without SWE, a simple height measurement fails to predict whether a melting snowpack will gently replenish a basin or overwhelm a region with a catastrophic hydraulic surge.

-Other frozen forms — snow pellets, hail, or mixed precipitation such as the Commonwealth’s “sleet” (a blend of rain and snow) — can also be melted and measured as water equivalents, maintaining the same units and the same quiet consistency in how Earth’s sky-water is quantified.
+Other frozen forms — snow pellets, hail, or mixed precipitation such as the Commonwealth’s “sleet” — can also be melted and measured as water equivalents, maintaining the same units and the same quiet consistency in how Earth’s sky-water is quantified.
+This standardization is the ultimate victory of hydrological accounting; the transition itself reveals the hidden energy cost—each millimeter of melted hail represents not just a volume of water, but a massive absorption of latent heat from the surrounding environment, a silent thermal exchange that can chill a landscape long after the storm's clouds have vanished.

 Precipitation Type by Fallout Pattern

 "I tend to categorize drizzle not just by droplet size, but by its psychological weight.
 In some urban environments, like Chicago in late November, a drizzle can feel more "continuous" than a day-long storm.
-I call this "perceptual precipitation" — where the duration in one's mind exceeds the duration on the radar."
+I call this "perceptual precipitation" — where the duration in one's mind exceeds the duration on the radar.
+This dissonance occurs because traditional Doppler radar often overshoots low-level stratus clouds, meaning the "perceptual" rain is literally invisible to the digital eye; furthermore, the high surface area of millions of micro-droplets creates a constant evaporative cooling and light scattering that keeps the human nervous system in a state of "thermal vigilance" long after a standard rain gauge would have marked the event as over."

 Precipitation Types by Formation Method